-Try using relaxation techniques, such as guided imagery, listening to music, doing yoga, or meditating.
+- Try relaxation techniques, such as guided imagery, listening to music, doing yoga, or meditating.
 With some practice, these techniques could help you reduce stress.

 When to Contact a Medical Professional

-For nightmares caused by the effects of "street drugs" or regular alcohol use, ask for advice from your doctor on the safest and most effective way to quit.
+For nightmares caused by street drugs or regular alcohol use, ask for advice from your provider on the safest and most effective way to quit.

-- Nightmares stop you from getting a good night's rest, or from keeping up with your daily activities for a long period of time
+- Nightmares stop you from getting a good night's rest, or from keeping up with your daily activities for a long period.

 What to Expect at Your Office Visit

-Yourhealth care providerwill examine you and ask you questions.
+Your provider will examine you and ask questions about the nightmares you are having.
 Next steps may include: